 Note: Make note of the MAC address.
-It is needed to locate the WiPort using DeviceInstaller.
+You will need it to locate the WiPort using DeviceInstaller.
 For more information on the hardware address, see Hardware Address on page 11.

 Follow the instructions on the product CD to install and run DeviceInstaller.